 7) “There is no path to happiness: happiness is the path.”
 Gautama Buddha (quoteideas.com)

-Much of a patient’s negative emotion comes from dwelling upon the “undesirable” actions of others.
-Try telling someone who is angry at someone to look at “what you want” in order to feel better and that angry person may reply “I will feel better when I punch him in the face.”
-Or “when my brother stops doing that, then I will feel better”.
-That is, when the proverbial “they” stop doing “whatever”, then “I” will feel better.
+Much of a person’s negative emotion comes from dwelling on the undesirable actions of others.
+Try telling someone who is angry at someone to look at what thing want in order to feel better and that angry person may reply, “I will feel better when I punch him in the face.”
+Or, “when my brother stops doing that, then I will feel better.”
+That is, when the proverbial “they” stop doing “whatever,” then “I” will feel better.
 To depend on someone else’s behavior changing in order to feel better is a trap.
-It requires that “every person in the world who doesn’t do as you like must change.
-Is that really a reasonable expectation?”
+It requires that every person in the world who doesn’t do as you like must change.
+Is that really a reasonable expectation?
 The need for action can and should be satisfied, but action from a positive emotional place is far different and more effective than action taken in anger.

-Cognitive-emotional wisdom isn’t only about moving up the emotional staircase when circumstances and events are conducive for upward movement, it’s also about having the discipline and fortitude to resolve the internal struggles and to create the mental and emotional harmony necessary for action when circumstances and events are not conducive for upward movement.
-Too many people have the unfortunate life circumstance in which the motivation for stopping the emotional-downward spiral into self-destruction only develops from having already personally followed this despondent path into a barren wasteland.
-It is the fortunate few who work and regain their evolutionary roots and learn to take action from an emotionally positive platform.
+Cognitive-emotional wisdom isn’t only about moving up the emotional staircase when circumstances and events are conducive to upward movement, it’s also about having the discipline and fortitude to resolve the internal struggles and to create the mental and emotional harmony necessary for action when circumstances and events are not conducive to upward movement.
+Too many people have the unfortunate life circumstance in which the motivation for stopping the emotional-downward spiral into self-destruction only develops from having already personally followed this path into a barren, despondent wasteland.
+It is the fortunate few who work and regain their evolutionary roots and relearn how to act from an emotionally positive platform.

-A therapist may have to help a patient focus on a very narrow and constrained view of the world in order for that patient to access and use his or her emotional guidance.
-But as healing occurs, broadening a patient’s understanding of how to use emotional guidance in an increasingly vast and complicated world becomes necessary.
+A person may have to focus only on a very narrow and constrained view of the world in order to access and use his or her emotional guidance.
+A person’s world view may be limited to a back yard or to the shadows on the bottom of a pool of water.
+But as healing occurs, broadening the understanding of how to use emotional guidance in an increasingly vast and complicated world becomes possible and necessary.
 Developing the cognitive-emotional ability to function in society is one measure of health.
 A greater measure of health and sanity is to actually enjoy the opportunities society offers.
-Tens of thousands of years of human evolution means health and well-being is a function of our ability to use our emotions to guide our cognitive behaviors.
+Tens of thousands of years of human evolution have developed within our species the capacity to use our emotions to guide our cognitive behaviors towards a life of health and well-being.